Cornwall's Nationally Protected Landscape

 Latest Announcements

-You are invited to take part in a fully funded research study to understand the distribution of ticks and diseases on farms and develop best practice recommendations on how best to manage risks and reduce production losses.
+Beef farmers in the southwest are invited to take part in the ‘Optick’ project, a fully funded study that aims to understand the spread of ticks and tick-borne diseases on farms across the southwest.

 Read more